passingbreeze/gitlab-migrator/README.md

         rename master branch to main and update pull requests
 ```

 Use the `-github-user` argument to specify the GitHub username for whom the authentication token was issued (mandatory).
+You can also specify this with the `GITHUB_USER` environment variable.

 You can specify an individual GitLab project with the `-gitlab-project` argument, along with the target GitHub repository with the `-github-repo` argument.